CCTV Storm & Sewer Line Inspection Services in Oregon

 Mid-State Industrial CCTV inspection camera truck

-Mid-State uses a Ford F-450 CCTV inspection truck equipped with an iBAK by RapidView HD crawler camera system for sewer, storm drain, culvert, and underground pipe inspections.
+Mid-State operates a Ford F-450 CCTV inspection truck equipped with an iBAK by RapidView HD crawler-camera system for inspecting accessible sewer lines, storm drains, culverts, and other underground piping.

-• Self-propelled crawler camera travels through pipe systems without excavation
+• A self-propelled crawler camera travels through accessible pipe systems without exploratory excavation.

-• HD pan-and-tilt camera provides real-time viewing, recording, and digital inspection documentation
+• An HD pan-and-tilt camera provides real-time viewing, digital recording, and visual inspection documentation.

-• Inspects sewer lines, storm drains, culverts, and underground infrastructure from 6 inches and larger
+• The system can inspect suitable sewer lines, storm drains, culverts, and underground piping measuring 6 inches and larger.

-• Supports PACP-coded reporting, condition assessment, and post-cleaning verification
+• Inspection software supports PACP-coded reporting, condition assessment, and post-cleaning documentation.

-• Laser profiling and deflection testing are available for structural pipe evaluation
+• Laser profiling and deflection testing are available for qualifying pipe sizes, materials, and project conditions.

-Best for: Sewer line inspection, storm drain inspection, culvert inspection, pipe condition assessment, pre-construction documentation, post-cleaning verification, and PACP-compliant reporting.
+Best for: Sewer and storm-drain inspection, culvert inspection, visible pipe-condition assessment, pre-construction documentation, post-cleaning inspection, and PACP-coded reporting.

 Service Areas